JupiterOne/sdk/docs/integrations/development.md

 Previously collected integration data can be collected via the `iterateEntities` and `iterateRelationships` function.
-These functions will initially allow for data to be fetched via the `_type` property, but in the future will allow provide more options for collecting.
+These functions will initially allow for data to be fetched via the `_type` property, but in the future may allow more options for collecting.

 Example usage: